Driving in Europe requirements 2022: checklist of what you need after Brexit and insurance green card rules

 If you have a photocard licence issued in the UK you do not need an international driving permit (IDP) to drive in the EU, Switzerland, Norway, Iceland or Liechtenstein.

-However, you might need an IDP if you only have a paper driving licence, a licence issued in Gibraltar, Guernsey, Jersey or the Isle of Man, or are staying for a longer period of time.
+However, you might need an IDP if you only have a paper driving licence, a licence issued in Gibraltar, Guernsey, Jersey or the Isle of Man, or are staying for an extended period of time.

 You can check which IDP you need via the Government website.